Skip to main content

 County: Miner

-Mrs. Bert Tupper, Junius, South Dakota, a 1956 eminent homemaker was born in Ireton, Iowa, October 9, 1892.
+Bert Tupper, Junius, a 1956 eminent homemaker was born in Ireton, Iowa, Oct.
+9, 1892.

-During her years as a homemaker Mrs. Tupper distinguished herself as a wife, mother and as a worker in church and community service.
+During her years as a homemaker Tupper distinguished herself as a wife, mother and as a worker in church and community service.

 During the depression of the 1930’s she encouraged her family to have faith that things would work out for the best.

-Mrs. Tupper has always raised a garden and preserved home grown foods.
+Tupper has always raised a garden and preserved home grown foods.
 She made the children’s clothing.

 She has been an Extension club member and all of the children were members of 4-H clubs.